- The undeniable benefits that customer information system offers

 In the meantime, the wastewater and water management segment in the Japanese market will achieve a 13% growth rate in the next five years.
 The CIS adoption will keep expanding and become an essential part of the evolving and more comprehensive picture of utilities’ customer relationship management.

-Six recommendations for a sound CIS implementation
+Six recommendations for a sound Customer information system implementation

 Perform the appropriate due diligence